Learning a Joint Embedding of Multiple Satellite Sensors: A Case Study for Lake Ice Monitoring: Methodology

 In all above-mentioned training steps, the weights are optimised by minimising the \textit{cross entropy loss} over pixel-wise class labels, using the \textit{Adam} optimiser~\cite{kingma2014adam}.
 Details about hyper-parameters of the training are given in Table~\ref{table:2step_nw_parameters}, columns 2-4.

-In the proposed setup, the type and number of input branches is flexible.
-It is fairly straight-forward to include further satellite sensors, by designing a suitable encoder and fine-tuning the shared block to accommodate the new input data characteristics.
-In that context note that convolution layer can handle varying input sizes, so input images of varying size, respectively spatial resolution, can be used (in fact our inputs also do not have the same pixel dimensions).
+In the proposed setup, the type and number of input branches are flexible.
+It is fairly straightforward to include further satellite sensors, by designing a suitable encoder and fine-tuning the shared block to accommodate the new input data characteristics.
+In that context note that the convolution layer can handle varying input sizes, so input images of varying sizes, respectively spatial resolution, can be used (in fact our inputs also do not have the same pixel dimensions).

-\subsubsection{Step 2: prediction based on the learnt embedding}
+\subsubsection{\bf Step 2: prediction based on the learnt embedding}

 The second step in our application task is a regression model that predicts what fraction of the lake surface is covered by open water.
-This prediction is based on embedding from multiple adjacent days, in order to exploit temporal sequence information and to smooth out noise in the per-day features.
+This prediction is based on embedding from multiple adjacent days, to exploit temporal sequence information and to smooth out noise in the per-day features.
 The regression network starts with three convolutional layers that operate independently on each per-day feature map, followed by a reshape layer that aligns the information from a \emph{window} of adjacent time steps (i.e., the time and channel dimensions are collapsed into a single dimension).
 Three more convolution layers then combine the information from all time steps in the window, and a final, fully connected (FC) layer returns a single, scalar prediction, assigned to the central day in the window.
 See Fig.~\ref{fig:2step},

 The \textit{window size} is a hyper-parameter that determines how many per-day embedding are stacked into a local time-series.
 E.g., when it is set to 7, a daily prediction is based on feature maps from the previous 3, current and next 3 days.